 Note that customer experience doesn't just live on the online market.
 It's the entire journey a customer takes with your company, both digital and physical.
 If you have a brick-and-mortar store, for example, CXO includes everything from how easy it is to find your company offline to how helpful and knowledgeable your staff are.

-Customer experience optimization, as a whole, concerns all the ways companies can make user journey better.
+Customer experience optimization, as a whole, concerns all the ways companies can make digital journey better.
 It's not just about making a few small changes here and there, but taking a step back and looking at the customer experience from start to finish - and then finding ways to enhance it.

 It's crucial to understand that customer experience optimization is not a one-time fix.
 Just as your customer's perception, needs and expectations change over time, so too must your customer experience.
 CXO is about continually improving the way you do business, so you can keep up with (and even exceed) your customers' expectations while reaching your business goals.